abuabdurahman82/Airline-Delay-Prediction-with-AWS-SageMaker/README.md

 ## Model Training and Evaluation

-The project trains two model families.
-Logistic Regression serves as a baseline because it is simple, interpretable, and useful for benchmarking.
-XGBoost is the main model because it is well suited for structured tabular data and is supported by SageMaker training workflows.
+The project trains with XGboost Model.XGBoost is the main model because it is well suited for structured tabular data and is supported by SageMaker training workflows.

 | Model | Purpose | Expected Use |
 |---|---|---|